Element - Air/Metal

 Foods such as wild rice, raw onions, garlic, radish, turnip, kohlrabi, cinnamon, mint, rosemary, scallions, cloves, fennel, anise, dill, mustard greens, horseradish, mustard, basil, nutmeg are considered metal foods.
 These foods have a dispersing effect and promote energy circulation.
 They mostly benefit sluggish, damp, lethargic, and cold people.
 The taste associated with metal is pungent or spicy.

-This is not a time to fast, wait for the hotter months when the vessels are expanding ready to push things out.
-The cooler months everything is contracting pulling energy in, fasting now will draw toxins deeper into the system.
+Cooler seasons are not a time for fasting, wait for the hotter months when the vessels are expanding ready to push toxins out.
+In the cooler months our body is contracting pulling energy in, fasting now will draw toxins deeper into the system, especially toward the kidneys.

-Natalie Almond I am a yoga teacher and a Health and Wellness facilitator.
-Practicing yoga and the healing arts for around 30 years.
-My passion is to assist in the change of my clients to feel, happier, healthier and more like theit true selves.
+Natalie Almond, I am a yoga teacher, retreat leader and Health and Wellness facilitator.
+Practicing yoga and the healing arts for around 30 years, my passion is to assist in the change of my clients so they feel, happier, healthier and more empowered.